etparr/langflow-proxy/docs/STREAMLIT_GUIDE.md

 ### Main Chat Area

-This is where you see your conversation:
+This displays the conversation history:

 ```
 You: Hello!